briankimstudio/TaskManager/README.md

 Periodic task manager for Arduino/ESP8266/ESP32 Developing an application for Arduino/ESP8266/ESP32 often requires a need for executing certain functions at a specified interval.
 For example, if we want to turn LED on and off periodically, we may use delay() or millis() function to control it repeatedly.
 However, it is tedious to code control routines every time manually.
 That's exactly where TaskManager comes in to help you out and let you focus on the core logic.

+TaskManager suppors two types of task; periodic task and run once task.

+*Periodic task* refers to a task that need to be called at a given interval repeatedly.
+It never ends and keep going while the system is running.
+TaskManager creates *Periodic task* by default.

+*Run once task* refers to a task that will be called only once after a given interval.
+For example, if we want to turn LED off after 5 seconds, it would be implemented with *Run once task* type.
+To make a *run once task*, TM_RUNONCE option should be provided when task is created.

 **1. Define a function.**

 First, we need a function that is supposed to be running at a certain interval.